arungudelli/angularjswiki/content/en/fontawesome/fa-icicles.md

-## Rotate Icicles Icon using fa-rotate-x
+## Rotate fa-icicles Icon using fa-rotate-x
 To rotate the font awesome icon fa-icicles, Use fa-rotate-x class

 Where 'x' represents degree of rotation.